ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 2 polygon 3 polygon 2 POLYGON ((0.5 2.5, 0.5 3.2,... polygon 3-polygon 2
 ```

 As you can see in Figure \@ref(fig:polygons-polygons-int), each instance of the intersections of polygons 1 and 3 against polygon 2 becomes an observation (polygon 1-polygon 2 and polygon 3-polygon 2).
 Just like the lines-polygons case, the non-intersecting part of polygons 1 and 3 are cut out and do not remain in the returned `sf`.
-We will see later that `st_intersection()` can be used to find area-weighted values from the intersecting polygons with a help from `st_area()`.
+We will see later that `st_intersection()` can be used to find area-weighted values from the intersecting polygons with help from `st_area()`.

 ```r